Health politics

 Health politics or politics of health is an interdisciplinary field of study concerned with the analysis of social and political power over the health status of individuals.

-Health politics, incorporating broad perspectives from medical sociology to international relations, is interested not only in the understanding of politics as government/ governance, but also politics as civil society and as a process of power contestation.
-It views this wider understanding of politics to take place throughout levels of society - from the individual to the global.
-As such the politics of health is not constrained to a particular area of society, such as state government, but rather is a dynamic, ongoing social process that takes place ubiquitously throughout our levels of society.
+Health politics, incorporating broad perspectives from medical sociology to international relations, is interested not only in the understanding of politics as government or governance, but also politics as civil society and as a process of power contestation.
+It views this wider understanding of politics to take place throughout levels of society — from the individual to the global level.
+As such, the politics of health is not constrained to a particular area of society, such as state government, but rather is a dynamic, ongoing social process that takes place ubiquitously throughout our levels of society.

 Overview

-Health politics is a joint discipline between public health and politics although, like many other interdisciplinary fields such as sociology, phenomenology or public policy, often incorporates approaches and methodologies of other related fields of study such as intersectionality.
-It sits to realize the political nature of health, healthcare, and the wider public health and medical contexts that sit within it.
+Health politics is a joint discipline between public health and politics.
+Like many other interdisciplinary fields such as sociology, phenomenology or public policy, health politics incorporates approaches and methodologies of other related fields of study such as intersectionality.
+It examines the political nature of health and healthcare within the wider public health and medical contexts.

-A bibliometric search for 'politics of health' on PubMed found the earliest entry to be Schmidt's 1977 article "National Blood Policy, 1977: a study in the politics of health" that was set within the United States.

-Foucault, through his work in biopolitics, offers insight into health politics through his essay (English translation by Lynch, 2014) "The politics of health in the eighteenth century".
+An early publication in the discipline of health politics was a 1977 article by P.J.
+Schmidt titled "National Blood Policy, 1977: a study in the politics of health" which focused on policy in the United States.
+Through his work in biopolitics, French philosopher Michel Foucault also offered insight into health politics through his 1979 essay "The politics of health in the eighteenth century" (English translation by Lynch, 2014).